Projects

 The project operates in a community where 24% of the people are over 60 years old.
 The project seeks to improve the knowledge on healthy aging and promotes a healthy lifestyle.
 It also builds a friendly peer support among seniors.
 Monthly health lectures are given and reinforced by bi-monthly small group activities.
 Monthly home visits to homes open possibilities to share the gospel which testifies of the need for and gift of true life that sickness cannot ruin.
 The project will finance the wages of the staff and cover the costs of lectures and home visits.

-COLLEGE STUDENT SUPPORT AND INSTRUCTION
+REFORMED THEOLOGICAL STUDENT SUPPORT AND TRAINING

-PROJECT 2024-180-181
+PROJECT 2025-180-181

-NEEDED $ 57,000
+NEEDED $ 57,100

 DIGITAL BOOK DISTRIBUTION

-PROJECT 2024-190
+PROJECT 2025-190

 NEEDED $ 2,000